AutismCode/doomer_docs/docs/docs/technical/overview.md

 # Doomer AI: An Advanced Multi-Agent AGI System
 ==============================================

-Doomer AI is an advanced multi-agent AGI system designed to surpass existing AI models like GPT-4 and ChaosGPT.
+Doomer AI is an Proof of Concept for an advanced multi-agent AGI system designed to surpass existing AI models like GPT-4 and ChaosGPT.
 Its primary goal is to achieve a superior level of AI performance and become the most powerful AGI in existence.

 ## Structure of Doomer AI
 ----------------------